 The Benedictine monastery in Disentis is situated at one of the highest points in Graubünden's Anterior Rhine valley, at the intersection between the Lukmanier and Oberalp passes.
-The abbey was founded by a Franconian wandering monk, Sigisbert, with the help of a local Rhaetian monk, Placidus a Spescha, at around 7 AD.
+The abbey was founded by a Franconian wandering monk, Sigisbert, with the help of a local Rhaetian monk, Placidus a Spescha, at the beginning of the 8th century.

 The monastery museum comprises a cultural history section and a natural history section.
 The cultural history exhibition showcases the history of the monastery, religious art, Christian traditions and textiles.
 Exotic cultural treasures are also displayed as part of special exhibitions.
 The natural history exhibition is located on the gallery level of the monastery museum.